openbmc/docs/code-update.md

 to replace them with new images.
 To unmount these file systems all applications must be stopped.

-By default an orderly `reboot` will stop all applications and unmount the root filesystem, and the images copied into the `/run/initramfs` directory will be applied at that point before restarting.
+By default, an orderly `reboot` will stop all applications and unmount the root filesystem, and the images copied into the `/run/initramfs` directory will be applied at that point before restarting.
 This also applied to the `shutdown` and `halt` commands -- they will write the flash before stopping.

-As an alternative, the an option can be parsed by the `init` script in the initramfs to copy the required contents of these filesystems into RAM so the images can be applied while the rest of the application stack is running and progress can be monitored over the network.
+As an alternative, an option can be parsed by the `init` script in the initramfs to copy the required contents of these filesystems into RAM so the images can be applied while the rest of the application stack is running and progress can be monitored over the network.
 The